nekocode/Emojix/README.md

 }
 ```

 And everything is OK now!
-Anyway, you can apply these code to your `BaseActivity` for implementing emojis to the whole application.
+Anyway, you can apply these code to your `BaseActivity` for implementing emoji to the whole application.